 So middle schoolers and high schoolers will have a chance to get more minutes of California dreamin' in the morning, but what about younger students?
 The reason the new law doesn't cover elementary schools has a lot to do with circadian rhythms, which might sound like a hip-hop dance craze but actually refers to changes that happen in the body in 24-hour cycles.
-How much you sleep is important, but when you sleep matters, too.
+Getting a good night's rest is contingent on not just how much you sleep but also when you sleep.

-Research shows that most adolescents need about nine hours of sleep a night, but unlike younger or older people, they typically get their best sleep between 11 p.m. and 8 a.m.
-So, while a 5-year-old or a 35-year-old might get a great night's rest by hitting the pillow at 7 p.m. and waking up at dawn, most teens' bodies just don't work that way.
+Research shows that most adolescents need about nine hours of sleep a night, but unlike younger or older people, they typically get their best sleep between 11 p.m. and 8 a.m.-so while a 5-year-old or a 35-year-old might hit the pillow at 7 p.m. and wake up at dawn ready to rise and shine, most teens' bodies just don't work that way.
 If they get up at 5 or 6 a.m., they miss out on a lot of top-quality z's.

 What's more, sleep deprivation puts students at risk of developing serious physical and mental health issues, like eating disorders, diabetes, cardiovascular problems, anxiety, and depression.
-Academic performance is affected, too-it's hard to learn when you're nodding off at your desk!
+Academic performance is affected, too-lassitude and learning don't mix, and it's hard to do your best when you're dozing off at your desk.

 But not everyone concurs that starting the school day later is a smart way to go.
-Opponents argue there's no guarantee that students will get more sleep.
+Opponents argue there's no certitude that the policy will lead to students getting more sleep.
 (A law that mandated bedtimes would be a real nightmare, right?!)
 Although data suggest students do get more sleep when schools start later, additional research is needed.
 And schools that start later will finish later, too, leaving students with less time for things like sports, jobs, chores, homework, and-last but not least-fun.

 Maybe the biggest roadblock for school districts looking into later start times?
 Buses!
-If all schools start near the same time, a district needs to allocate more money to buses and drivers, which is one reason so many high schools start very early.
-Flipping the schedules so that elementary schools start first has drawbacks, too.
-Younger kids need more total hours of sleep, and early elementary dismissal times could be hard on working parents.
+If all schools start near the same time, a district needs to allocate a lot more money for buses and drivers, which is one reason so many high schools start very early.
+Flipping the schedules so that elementary schools start first also has drawbacks because younger kids need more total hours of sleep, and early elementary dismissal times could be hard on working parents.
 Another option would be shifting all school schedules later, but that could create a whole new set of logistical problems, with elementary schools getting out much later in the day.